 (The Powerpoints used with this sermon are available for free.
 Just e-mail me at firstname.lastname@example.org and ask for PP #313.)

+We have been told that "What we sow is what we reap" that if we sow seeds of sin, bitterness, hatred, or disobedience, eventually we'll reap that kind of a harvest.
 But what if we haven't sown those kinds of seeds, & yet some tragedy enters our life & we find ourselves bearing burdens that we don't think we deserve?

 ILL.
-Go to the religions of the East, & they will say that you are in a cycle of reincarnation, & you're being punished in this life for some sin in a previous existence.
+Go to the religions of the East, & they will say that you are in a cycle of rein-carnation, & you're being punished in this life for some sin in a previous existence.